The Daily Garden

 Sooty mold fungus

 Remember those aphids, mealybugs, whitefly and scale bugs that tormented your garden all summer?
 Well, they left behind copious amounts of honeydew that create the perfect growth medium for mold.
-Sooty mold is common in San Jose, California, and is easy to recognize as black smudges on leaves and fruit.
+Sooty mold is common in warmer regions, and is easy to recognize as black smudges on leaves and fruit.
 While the mold can be washed off food and eaten safely, it can be devastating to host plants.
 The mold actually blocks sunlight from entering the leaves, slowing or even halting photosynthesis.
 Ants carry the disease, so slowing ant traffic can be a big help.
 The easiest way to block ants is to wrap tape around the trunks of trees and apply sticky barriers to the tape.
 Also, trim branches away from buildings, fences and other plants, and use ant bait.
 While you are at it, November is also the perfect time to caulk your home against winter invaders.

 Tool maintenance